 Insert the following paragraph after the 4th paragraph of the sub-clause 10.1.4.3.3(#868):

 If the requesting STA is an S1G STA and a Probe Response Option element (see Clause 8.4.2.170t (Probe Response Option element)) is included in the Probe Request frame, and if the responding STA is an S1G STA and supports Short Probe Response, then the responding S1G STA shall respond with Short Probe Response frame.
 If a bit in a Probe Response Option bitmap in the Probe Response Option element is set to 1, it means that corresponding optional information is requested by the requesting S1G STA, and the responding S1G STA shall include the corresponding information in the Short Probe Response frame if the S1G STA supports it.
 If the Request full SSID bit in the Probe Response Option element is set to 1, then the responding S1G STA shall include its full SSID in the Short Probe Response frame.
 If it is set to 0, then it shall include its compressed SSID instead of the full SSID.
 In S1G BSS, the (Short) Probe Response frame shall have the same CH_BANDWIDTH as the preceding Probe Request frame.
-An S1G STA with dot11ShortProbeResponseOptionImplemented equal to true, scheduled to transmit a Short Probe Response frame that includes the Short Beacon Compatibility element shall generate this element no later than the Timestamp field of the Short Probe Response frame that carries the element. (#14/0039r2) (#868)
+An S1G STA with dot11ShortProbeResponseOptionImplemented equal to true, scheduled to transmit a Short Probe Response frame that includes the S1G Beacon Compatibility element shall generate this element no later than the Timestamp field of the Short Probe Response frame that carries the element. (#14/0039r2) (#868)

 NOTE- This rule does not allow that an S1G AP responds with a Probe Response frame in 1MHz channel width after receiving a Probe Request frame in 2MHz channel width.(#868)